 Please note: For the foreseeable future, the Paralegal position is remote.
-When IIBA returns to office based work, it is envisioned that this position will be based in the Oakland office.
+When IIBA returns to office based work, it is envisioned that this position will be based in the Fremont office.

-To apply: Send cover letter, resume and writing sample to firstname.lastname@example.org
+To apply: Send cover letter and resume to email@example.com

 Please include the title of the job in the subject line.